 How To Communicate With People In Distress

 It doesn’t have to be this way.
-With the right strategies, you can be a positive influence.
+With the right strategies, you can adapt your communication to redirect energy in a positive direction.
+It starts with understanding seven critical truths distress and miscommunication.

 - Distress is usually a symptom of an unmet positive need.
 Deciphering and addressing this need removes the necessity for the distress.
-Battling the symptom is a losing fight.
+Battling the symptoms is a losing fight.
+Enlightened leaders see the forest for the trees and don’t get sucked into the power struggle.

 - Distress thrives on myths about emotions.
-No-one can make anyone else feel good or bad.
-So don’t fall for invitations to the contrary.
+No one can make anyone else feel good or bad.
+So don’t fall for invitations to take on responsibility for someone else’s emotional baggage.
+Enlightened leaders maintain 100% responsibility for their emotional world, and let others do the same.

 - Distress is emotional.
-That’s OK, as long as you deal with the real emotions and don’t get tricked by he cover-up emotions.
+That’s OK, as long as you deal with the real emotions and don’t get tricked by the cover-up emotions.
+Self-aware leaders are in tune with their authentic emotions and create a safe space for others to express their authentic emotions.

 Manipulates and creates negative drama